Vancouver commemorates Remembrance Day

 Keefer at Columbia streets

 Aboriginal Veterans will hold a ceremony at the Victory Square Cenotaph on November 8, National Aboriginal Veterans Day.
-A march will get underway at the Carnegie Centre at 10:15am and proceed to Victory Square.
-The official ceremony begins at 10:45am.
+A march will get underway at the Carnegie Centre at 10:15 am and proceed to Victory Square.
+The official ceremony at the cenotaph begins at 10:45am.

 Shaughnessy Elementary students install poppies at City Hall

 Grade 5 students will install over 200 red poppies on the grounds of Vancouver City Hall on November 10 at 1:30pm at the corner of 12th Avenue and Yukon.

 The poppies were created out of recycled pop bottles and painted red using acrylic paint.